WagnerMatos/vagrant-seed/README.md

 You will find `yeoman/webapp` folder in your vm.
 This is the synced folder.
 You can now work locally in your `your_project/webapp` folder.

+To start a new project, you can go into the `webapp` folder and run `yo webapp-generator`.

+If you want to use some other generator, you can run `yo --help` to see all the available generators.
+The one I mostly use for my angular project is `yo angular-require`.
+You can install your own generator too.
+If you want to add some other generator thats not installed in the VM by default, you can either send a pull request or just send me a message.